Privacy-preserving Meta-analysis through Low-Rank Basis Hunting

 To estimate the latent basis functions, we extend the Successive Projection Algorithm (SPA) \citep{araujo2001successive} from the vertex-hunting to functional setting.
 The proposed functional SPA (fSPA) algorithm adapts a denoising step from \cite{jin2024improved} to improve robustness, along with data-driven procedures for selecting the number of basis functions.
 Given the bases recovered by this denoised fSPA (d-fSPA) algorithm, we estimate study-specific mixing weights by projecting each observed function onto the resulting convex hull.

 Lastly, we model the relationship between these weights and study-level covariates using flexible semi-parametric or nonparametric methods, allowing covariate information from the target population to inform prediction.
 The combination of recovered basis functions and the fitted weight model yields a predicted target function.
 To quantify uncertainty, we construct conformal prediction intervals \citep{vovk2005algorithmic, shafer2008tutorial}, which accommodate the multi-stage estimation pipeline without requiring distributional assumptions.
-All together, \metahunt{} is privacy-preserving, while remaining compatible with modern machine learning methods for estimating study-level functions and fitting weight models.
+All together, \metahunt{} is privacy-preserving in the sense that it requires no individual-level data from any of the source studies, while remaining compatible with modern machine learning methods for estimating study-level functions and fitting weight models.